Charities Near & Dear to Pittsburghers’ HeartsNovember 14, 2023

 Released in 1994, this Christmas comedy has Tim Allen filling the boots of Santa after the jolly old elf suffers an accident.
-The movie was a box office success and spawned two sequels, which were not as successful.
+The movie was a box office success and spawned two sequels and a seasonal show on Disney+.

 An updated, comedic retelling of Dickens’ A Christmas Carol, this 1988 film starred Bill Murray as Frank Cross, a modern Ebenezer Scrooge as well as luminaries such as Robert Mitchum, Karen Allen, and John Forsythe and featured a hit soundtrack.

-Most animated Christmas shows are made for television, but The Star, released in 2017, is a charming computer-animated movie retelling of the Nativity, featuring an all-star cast doing the character’s voices.
+Most animated Christmas shows are made for television, but The Star, released in 2017, is a charming computer-animated movie retelling of the Nativity, voiced by an all-star cast.
 The soundtrack features Pentatonix, and the humor and depiction of the real story of Christmas makes this a winner.

-The popularity of the song White Christmas, from the 1942 movie Holiday Inn starring Bing Crosby, spawned a 1954 a movie featuring the hit Christmas song and titled White Christmas.
+The popularity of the song White Christmas, from the 1942 movie Holiday Inn, starring Bing Crosby, spawned a 1954 a movie featuring the hit Christmas song.
+Bing Crosby and Danny Kaye star in this holiday classic.
 It also had Bing Crosby singing a new version of the song.